Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/README.md

 I learned how to use SQLite to save the chatbot’s chats so that they can be loaded again after restarting.
 I got that this is done using checkpointers as they store the state of each thread in a database so the chatbot can continue from where it left off.
-Using external memory helps in keeping the token usage low while maintaining long-term memory.
+Using the external memory helps in keeping the token use low while maintaining long-term memory.
 Lastly, I learned that LangGraph Dev automatically saves the chats using Postgres under the same thread ID.

 Changes: